mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

 ~~~~~~~~

-## Optional Material: Documentation for Other Types of DeepLearning4J Builtin Layers
+## Optional Material: Documentation For Other Types of DeepLearning4J Builtin Layers

 The [documentation for the built-in layer classes in DL4J](https://deeplearning4j.org/api/latest/org/deeplearning4j/nn/conf/layers/package-tree.html) is probably more than you need for now so let's review the most other types of layers that I sometimes use.
 In the simple example we used in the last section we used two types of layers: